How to use compost in gardens and landscapes

 How to fill raised beds

 Raised beds use retaining walls to hold in soil (Figure 7).
-Retaining walls for raised beds can be made from wood, bricks or similar materials.

-Raised beds efficiently use space by creating clearly defined paths and growing areas.
+Raised beds use space efficiently by creating clearly defined paths and growing areas.
 You can make them into any shape.

 Make wheelchair-accessible raised beds 28–34 inches tall.

-- Three-way mix with equal parts topsoil, sand and compost.
+• Three-way mix with equal parts topsoil, sand and compost.

-- Four-way mix with equal parts topsoil, sand, compost and lava rock or vermiculite.
+• Four-way mix with equal parts topsoil, sand, compost and lava rock or vermiculite.

-- Specialty planting mixes for raised bed and container growing.
+• Specialty planting mixes for raised bed and container growing.

 For more information about raised beds, see Raised Bed Gardening, FS 270.